AdaCore/spark2014/lrm/source/the-standard-library.rst

 This section describes features for real-time programming in |SPARK|, covering facilities offered by Ada's Annex D.

-.. todo:: Need to think about Ada.Real_Time.
+.. todo:: RCC: Need to think about Ada.Real_Time.
 It's important for all S95 customers, to get at monotonic clock, even if not using RavenSPARK.
 It does depend on support for external variables, though, since Ada.Real_Time.Clock is most definitely Volatile.
+TN [LB07-024] raised to discuss this.
+Target: D2.

 Distributed Systems
 -------------------